paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a)(3).
+Pub.
+L. 119–21, § 70201(f)(3)(A), added par.
+(3).

+Subsec. (e).
+Pub.
+L. 119–21, § 70432(a)(1), amended subsec. (e) generally.
+Prior to amendment, text read as follows: “A third party settlement organization shall not be required to report any information under subsection (a) with respect to third party network transactions of any participating payee if the amount which would otherwise be reported under subsection (a)(2) with respect to such transactions does not exceed $600.”

+Subsec. (f)(2).
+Pub.
+L. 119–21, § 70201(f)(3)(B), inserted “(including a separate accounting of any such amounts that have been reasonably designated by payors as cash tips and the occupation described in section 224(d)(1) of the person receiving such tips)” after “reportable payment transactions”.

 2021—Subsec. (c)(3).
 Pub.
 L. 117–2, § 9674(b), inserted “described in subsection (d)(3)(A)(iii)” after “any transaction”.

 Subsec. (e).
 Pub.
 L. 117–2, § 9674(a), amended subsec. (e) generally.
 Prior to amendment, subsec. (e) related to an exception for de minimis payments by third party settlement organizations.

 2018—Subsec. (d)(1)(B).
 Pub.
 L. 115–123 inserted at end “Notwithstanding the preceding sentence, a person with only a foreign address shall not be treated as a participating payee with respect to any payment settlement entity solely because such person receives payments from such payment settlement entity in dollars.”

+#### Effective Date of 2025 Amendment
+Amendment by section 70201(f)(3) of Pub.
+L. 119–21 applicable to taxable years beginning after Dec.
+31, 2024, see section 70201(j) of Pub.
+L. 119–21, set out as a note under [section 45B of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-45b).

+Pub.
+L. 119–21, title VII, § 70432(a)(2), July 4, 2025, 139 Stat.
+243, provided that: “The amendment made by this subsection [amending this section] shall take effect as if included in section 9674 of the American Rescue Plan Act [of 2021, Pub.
+L. 117–2].”

 #### Effective Date of 2021 Amendment
 Pub.
 L. 117–2, title IX, § 9674(c), Mar.
 11, 2021, 135 Stat.
 185, provided that: “(1) In general.—The amendment made by subsection (a) [amending this section] shall apply to returns for calendar years beginning after December 31, 2021. “(2) Clarification.—The amendment made by subsection (b) [amending this section] shall apply to transactions after the date of the enactment of this Act [Mar.
 11, 2021].”